Mark-Amgad/Uptime-monitoring-RESTful-API-server/README.md

 ## setup
 1. run `npm install`
 2. change the name of ".envExample" to ".env"
-3. after the previous step, change the variables to be suitable with your machine.
+3. after the previous step, change the variables to be suitable with your machine and add your credentials.
+(It's recommended to keep the JWT_KEY = "KEY", this will help while testing)

 ## Useful scripts
 1. run `npm run start` : to run in the dev mode
-2. run `npm run test` to run the unit tests
+2. run `npm run test` to run the unit tests.

 ## Useful tips:
 1. you can test the app using the provided postman document.